nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 #### 20. Now we can remove your folder, which is currently in iContainMultitudes.
 Unlike other commands, *rmdir isn't really a command you want to test and play around with*: you should do it correctly the first time.
 However, comppedagogy is a safe sandbox and if you delete something we can always put it back with git (which you will learn about in the next worksheet).
 Here are hints to make sure you get it right the first time:

-1. You must use the exact path to the exact file or directory you want to remove
+a.
+You must use the exact path to the exact file or directory you want to remove <br>
-2. You cannot "stack" commands, like how we did `cd ../` followed by `cd Application2`.
+b.
+You cannot "stack" commands, like how we did `cd ../` followed by `cd Application2`.
 Instead, you must do it all in one command, like `cd ../Application2`.
-If you do the command piecemeal, you will end up deleting the folder that contains your target folder!
+If you do the command piecemeal, you will end up deleting the folder that contains your target folder!  <br>

 This should be all the information you need to run this command correctly the first time!
 But for the faint of heart, the answer is below the bullet points